anupgithub/ML/Attention_103.md

 **Attention gives a weight to each word in a sequence when deciding what matters for the current word being processed.**

 When the model is generating or analyzing a word (e.g., "jumps"), it uses attention to decide how much to focus on each previous word (like “fox”, “brown”, etc.).
-These weights are computed based on similarity between Q and K vectors, and the final result is a weighted combination of the V vectors.

 ---